inesdiazg/paginapersonal/research.md

 ## Work in progress
-* Cuantification of deviation in aircfrat trajectories.
+* Cuantification of deviation in aircfrat trajectories (TDA).
-* Urysohn width and collapse.
+* Urysohn width and collapse (Metric Geometry).
-* The *Rival* Coffee Shop and the Generalized Signed Wasserstein Distance.
+* The *Rival* Coffee Shop and the Generalized Signed Wasserstein Distance (Optimal Transport).